Skip to content

 Predictive Analytics

-The use of data, statistical algorithms, and machine learning techniques to identify the likelihood of future outcomes based on historical data.
-For example, a retailer might use predictive analytics to forecast sales and optimize inventory management.
+Predictive analytics is the use of data, statistical algorithms, and machine learning techniques to identify the likelihood of future outcomes based on historical data.

 Product Management